 However, scaling personalization across websites with millions of visitors, in real-time, can be a challenge.
 Artificial intelligence provides the ability to extend personalization, but can bring risks if not deployed correctly.

 To help companies gain the benefits of AI-driven personalization and to overcome the pitfalls, Forrester has produced an in-depth report, “Adopt AI for Personalization Safely and Smartly to Win European Customers”.
-Guest Speaker James McCormick, Forrester Principal Analyst and the report’s author will feature in Kameleoon and Attraqt’s forthcoming AI-driven personalization webinar on 26 January 2021.
-Reserve your place here.
+Guest Speaker James McCormick, Forrester Principal Analyst and the report’s author featured in Kameleoon and Attraqt’s AI-driven personalization webinar.
+Watch it here.

 1 The benefits of personalization and Artificial Intelligence